-Interested students must interview with the Coordinator of the Program and complete an application to the program.
-Students must complete the application process and be accepted into the program prior to enrolling in any cosmetology courses.
+Interested students must interview with the Cosmetology Director and complete an application to the program.
+Students must complete both the NMJC admissions and Cosmetology program application process.
+Students must be accepted into the program prior to enrolling in any cosmetology courses.